strips-finance/contracts/README.md

 # How to start?
 1. Select issue from issue list.
-2. Contact ksshilov on telegram to discuss task and budget
+2. Contact @ksshilov on telegram to discuss task and budget
 3. Build and provide PR once ready